orbitorg/malachite/specs/english/starknet/validator_set.md

 The validator set updates in `updates(H)` are applied to `S(H)` in the order in which they appear in block `H`.

+The first height of the blockchain `H_0` is typically `H_0 = 0` for new blockchains.
+Due to the possibility of [forks][forks-spec], we consider a fork as a new instance of the blockchain, which can start from an arbitrary height `H_0`.

 ## Validator Sets

 We denote by `V(e)` the validator set adopted in heights of an epoch `e`.